 In the study, published in the International Journal of Epidemiology, 1,607 adults from seven European countries were randomly assigned to four different groups.

-Lastly, the three personalized nutrition groups joined the website Food4Me, an intervention study and forum where experts survey the current knowledge of personalized nutrition and provide advice to volunteers (people looking to lose weight) to explore the application of individualized nutrition.
-The study subjects reported their dietary intake, eating patterns, and other relevant information for professionals to create optimized advice—all via the web.
+Lastly, the three personalized nutrition groups joined the website Food4Me, an intervention study and forum on which experts survey the current knowledge of personalized nutrition and provide advice to volunteers (people looking to lose weight) to explore the application of individualized nutrition.
+The study subjects reported their dietary intake, eating patterns, and other relevant information for professionals to create optimized advice—all via the Web.

 What's more, the researchers found no evidence that personalization based on more complex information (like DNA and blood markers) made any difference to the outcome.

-"What is exciting about this study is that we now know the Internet can be used to deliver personali[z]ed nutrition advice to large numbers of people," leady study author John Mathers said in a press release.
-"People find this approach convenient and it is better at improving people's diets than the conventional 'one size fits all' approach.
-We would expect this to translate, eventually, to bigger improvements in health and wellbeing," he adds.
+"What is exciting about this study is that we now know the Internet can be used to deliver personalized nutrition advice to large numbers of people," leady study author John Mathers said in a press release.
+"People find this approach convenient, and it is better at improving people's diets than the conventional one-size-fits-all approach.
+We would expect this to translate, eventually, to bigger improvements in health and well-being."

 Now, we're not saying you have to join a research team or become a weight loss guinea pig.
 You can implement personalized nutrition on your own.
 Follow the tips from nutritionist Kristen Carlucci, R.D., below.